ZR000X/Budgeting/README.md

-# Budgeting
+# IDEAFinance
-Some modelling for budgets.
+Allows for financial records that follow the IDEA system.